-- DWS Climate and Transition Risk Assessment is used as indicator for an issuer's exposure to climate and transition risks. - DWS Norm Assessment is used as indicator for a company's exposure to norm-related issues towards international standards. - UN Global Compact-Assessment is used as indicator for whether a company is directly involved in one or more very severe, unresolved controversies related to the principles of the UN Global Compact. - DWS ESG Quality Assessment is used as indicator for comparison of an issuer's environmental, social and governance risks in relation to its peer group. - Freedom House Status is used as indicator for the political-civil freedom of a country. - Exposure to controversial sectors is used as indicator for a company's involvement in controversial sectors. - DWS exclusions for controversial weapons is used as indicator for a company's involvement in controversial weapons. - DWS-Methodology for determining sustainable investments pursuant to Article 2(17) SFDR (DWS Sustainability Investment Assessment) is used as indicator to measure the proportion of sustainable investments.
+- DWS Climate and Transition Risk Assessment is used as indicator for an issuer's exposure to climate and transition risks. - DWS Norm Assessment is used as indicator for a company's exposure to norm-related issues towards international standards. - Freedom House Status is used as indicator for the political-civil freedom of a country. - Exposure to controversial sectors is used as indicator for a company's involvement in controversial sectors. - DWS exclusions for controversial weapons is used as indicator for a company's involvement in controversial weapons. - DWS-Methodology for determining sustainable investments pursuant to Article 2(17) SFDR (DWS Sustainability Investment Assessment) is used as indicator to measure the proportion of sustainable investments.